Alireza29675/tooti/readme.md

 - [x] Can automate pressing enter, tab and escape ✔️
 - [x] Can automate navigations ✔️
 - [x] Robot-like delays between actions ✔️
-- [ ] Go to urls which has been entered manually by user
-- [ ] Human-like delays between actions
 - [ ] Show suitable errors if selectors have been changed

 ### User Interface